 Do not inject into digits, hands, or feet.
 Epinephrine is a strong vasoconstrictor.
 Accidental injection into the digits, hands or feet may result in loss of blood flow to the affected area and tissue necrosis.

 Serious Infections at the Injection Site

 Rare cases of serious skin and soft tissue infections, including necrotizing fasciitis and myonecrosis caused by Clostridia (gas gangrene), have been reported at the injection site following epinephrine injection for anaphylaxis.
-Clostridium spores can be present on the skin and introduced into the deep tissue with subcutaneous or intramuscular injection.
-While cleansing with alcohol may reduce presence of bacteria on the skin, alcohol cleansing does not kill Clostridium spores.
-To decrease the risk of Clostridium infection, do not inject Adrenalin® into the buttock [see Warnings and Precautions (5.1)].
 Advise patients to seek medical care if they develop signs or symptoms of infection, such as persistent redness, warmth, swelling, or tenderness, at the epinephrine injection site.

 Allergic Reactions Associated with Sulfite

-Cardiovascular: angina, arrhythmias, hypertension, pallor, palpitations, tachyarrhythmia, tachycardia, vasoconstriction, and ventricular ectopy.
+Cardiovascular: angina, arrhythmias, hypertension, pallor, palpitations, tachyarrhythmia, tachycardia, vasoconstriction, ventricular ectopy and stress cardiomyopathy.

 Psychiatric: anxiety, apprehensiveness, restlessness.

-Diabetic patients may experience transient increases in blood sugar [see Warnings and Precautions (5.3)].
+Diabetic patients may experience transient increases in blood sugar.

 Injection into the buttock has resulted in cases of gas gangrene [see Warnings and Precautions (5.1)].